Chase Slate vs. Citi Double Cash

 These two products are both outstanding credit cards.
 Which one is better for you will depend entirely on what you are looking for in a credit card.

 If you have credit card debt and are looking to transfer your current balance onto a new card, the Chase Slate is the best balance transfer card.
 The ability to transfer the balance without a 3% fee is a very attractive feature.
 Keep in mind the Slate card does not have any kind of a rewards program.
 But people who are looking to pay down their credit card debt don’t need to worry about earning rewards on their purchases; they just need to pay off that balance as fast as they can.

 If you pay your credit card bill in full and on time each month, then you should get a rewards credit card and earn money from making transactions on your card.
-The Citi Double Cash card is a tremendously lucrative card since you can earn 2%–double the industry average-on any purchase you make.
+The Citi® Double Cash Card – 18 month BT offer is a tremendously lucrative card since you can earn 2%–double the industry average-on any purchase you make.

 Note: The information for the Chase Slate has been collected independently by LowCards.com.
 The product details on this page have not been reviewed or provided by the bank advertiser.